lamdera/containers/README.md

 <sup>*Non-equatable Elm values are currently: functions, `Bytes`, `Html`, `Json.Value`, `Task`, `Cmd`, `Sub`, `Never`, `Texture`, `Shader`, and any datastructures containing these types.</sup>

+## Comparison to other Elm packages

+See miniBill's [comparison of Elm Dict implementations](https://docs.google.com/spreadsheets/d/1j2rHUx5Nf5auvg5ikzYxbW4e1M9g0-hgU8nMogLD4EY) for a meta-analysis of implementation and performance characteristics.

 ## Attribution

 The core implementation for SeqDict and SeqSet was written by [Robin Hansen](https://github.com/robinheghan/).